lufinkey/react-native-spotify/README.md

 * **queueURI**( *spotifyURI*, ( *error*? ) => {} )

-	Queue a Spotify URI. **NOTE: Do not use this function for production use.
+	Queue a Spotify URI. **NOTE: Do not use this function in production code.
 It has proven to be very inconsistent and buggy.
 Instead, try populating a secret playlist to manage your song queues.**

 	* *Parameters*